 Baked in a snappy pate sucrée short crust, this French Apple Rose Tart is made of thin apple slices nestled in an almond frangipane filling.
 Layering the apple slices like a rose makes a stunning pattern on a simple, elegant dessert.

-Ingredients in Apple Rose Tart
+Ingredients in an Apple Rose Tart

 Here is a quick glance at some of the ingredients needed beyond basic pantry staples.
 Find a complete list with quantities in the full recipe to follow.